raul23/pyebooktools/README.rst

 ..
 TODOs
 .. explain log-level and log-format choices of values
 .. check ocr-command option (including description)
-.. add more to description (+ examples of ouput filenames) for the output-filename-template option
+.. add more to description (+ examples of output filenames) for the output-filename-template option
+.. add more to description for isbn-regex option
 ..
 IMPORTANT: change internal url for subcommands in #security-and-safety